jveilleux/FarmFreshWeb/customer-accounts-and-tagging.md

 Any tags that you attach will also show up in your ‘Order cycle customer totals’ report, next to this customer’s order.
 If you take these reports to excel you can then filter your reports according to these tags, making it easy to sort your orders based on certain information.

-Note: If you are transferring an existing hub/shop onto the OFN there is no way to import your database of customers into the system.
-Customers will only show on this page after they place their first order on the OFN.
+Note: If you are transferring an existing hub/shop onto the FFW there is no way to import your database of customers into the system.
+Customers will only show on this page after they place their first order on the FFW.

 ### Tag Rules